nahrek/polyledger/README.md

 ## Configuration

-All settings are read from environment variables, or from a `.env` file you export.
+All settings are read from environment variables or from a `.env` file in the working directory, which is loaded automatically at startup.
+Environment variables take precedence.

 | Variable | Default | Description |
 | --- | --- | --- |